sandersaares/video-latency-toolkit/Readme.md

 There is some processing latency - perform a "dry run" by providing generator output directly to the interpreter to determine the procecssing latency on your system.

+# Metrics

+The app exposes the latency in the form of Prometheus metrics, on the http://server:19891/metrics URL.
+You can use the `metrics-port` command line argument to specify a different port, allowing multiple instances of the app to publish metrics concurrently.

 # System requirements

 Requires .NET 5.0 on Windows.